 Anne Robinson’s multi-disciplinary practice is concerned with the perception and politics of time passing, working experimentally with duration, frame, exposure, paint surface, sound and movement.
+At present she is working on a long term film project Wakeful due for completion in 2018 and with artists’ collaborations including Inspiral London.
 She works with painting, moving image and performance, recently working with the Comm(o)nist Gallery, Feminist Disco and GHost on ‘song films’ and performative interventions.
 In 2014, curatorial project Over Time engaged 11 contemporary artists in responding to fluid temporalities and political change on the Thames foreshore, at RMG and in the Stephen Lawrence Gallery.
 She has shown work nationally and internationally, published in: The Journal of Visual Arts Practice and The Journal of Media Practice and curated art projects including: Time, Flesh and Nerve, One More Time and the unique Supernormal experimental arts festival.
 In 2013, she showed Que Sera at Stamford University in 2013, made the film work Inside Out Blues as part of a residency with Counterproductions during the Capital of Culture year in Marseilles.
 Recent shows include:Pool at CGP, Seafar at Folkestone and Deprford X, Lumen at Shuffle and Vital Excess at Bank Gallery, London and she will be showing film and paintings in Ghost On the Wire at Bermondsey Project Space in June, 2014.
-She completed a PhD on temporality, film and painting in 2012 and works with the moving image as an artist and educator, currently senior lecturer in Film at London Metropolitan University.
+She completed a PhD on temporality, film and painting in 2012 and works with the moving image as an artist and educator, currently teaching at Middlesex University.

 Robinson originally attended Glasgow School of Art as a painter in the late 1970s.
 Excited by developments in feminist and community arts, she moved to London to work with the See Red Women’s Workshop collective and has remained committed to the politics of collective working and community education.
 Learning to make films through the London Filmmakers’ Co-op, she was also part of the Wildtrax film group working with bands and performers and making experimental shorts such as 17 Rooms before returning to art school to study in the experimental film unit at St Martins in the 1980s where she continued to show works in festival screenings and on UK TV, later attending University of Westminster to study film theory.
 She has taught in further, adult an higher education, most recently working on courses about artists’ film.